citp/privacy-policy-historical/f/fo/for/formula1.com.md

 **How do we use your information?**
 Any personal data relating to you will be used and recorded by us in accordance with current data protection legislation and this Privacy Policy.
 We may use your personal information to communicate with you, such as to let you know about new features or offerings on Formula1.com, for record keeping purposes, and in aggregate (and therefore anonymously) for market research purposes, to track activity on our site, to publish trends and/or to improve usefulness and content and for any other purpose that we may notify to you and the relevant data protection authority from time to time.

 We may operate a mailing list to send you FORMULA ONE (tm) related news.
-This mailing list currently operates as a 'opt in' mailing list whereby subscribers add themselves to the list.
-We only send emails to addresses, which have been subscribed to the list, we do not 'spam'.
+This mailing list currently operates as an 'opt in' mailing list whereby subscribers add themselves to the list.
+We only send emails to addresses which have been subscribed to the list.
+We do not 'spam'.
 If you wish to unsubscribe from the list please e-mail us at [unsubscribe@formula1.com](mailto:unsubscribe@formula1.com).
 We currently do not share, licence or sell these e-mail addresses.

 We reserve the right to disclose your personal information to anyone who may take over the running of the Site or who may purchase any or all of our assets including your personal information.
 We reserve the right to disclose your personal information to any law enforcement agency requesting it in connection with the commission of any offence, once we are reasonably satisfied as to the circumstances surrounding the request.
-We also reserve the right to access and disclose your personal information in order to comply with applicable laws a lawful government requests, to operate our systems properly or to protect our users and ourselves.
+We also reserve the right to access and disclose your personal information in order to comply with applicable laws and lawful government requests, to operate our systems properly or to protect our users and ourselves.

 Except as expressly stated in this Privacy Policy, we will not sell, share, trade or licence your personal information to others without your express consent.